-UDA X BIO, INC. 11 \exists The follo Board of Directors recommends you vote FOR the wing proposals: For Against Abstain ı 1.
-Proposal to approve the issuance of shares of the Company's common stock upon conversion of the 0 0 0 For A Against Absta Company's Series X Non-Voting Convertible Preferred Stock issued on June 29, 2023.
-Proposal to ratify the selection of EisnerAmper LLP as the Company's independent registered public accounting firm for the 2023 frical year 0 0 0 2.
-Proposal to approve an amendment to the Amended and Restated Articles of Incorporation to effect a 0 0 0 timin for the 2025 mea year reverse stock split of the common stock at a ratio to be determined by the Company's Board of Directors within a range of one-foe (TBD) (1 TBD)) and one-foe (TBD) (1 TBD) (cr any number in between), to be effected in the sole discretion of the Board of Directors at any time within one year of the date of the Special Meeting without further approval or authorization from the Company's shareholders.
-Proposal to approve the adjournment or postponement of the Special Meeting, if necessary, to continue to solicit votes for Proposal Nos.
+UD.4 X BIO, INC. The follo Board of Directors recommends you vote FOR the wing proposals: For Against Abstain 0 L Proposal to approve the issuance of shares of the Company's common stock upon conversion of the Company's Series X Non-Voting Convertible Preferred 0 0 0 For Against Abstain Stock issued on June 29, 2023.
+5. Proposal to ratify the selection of EisnerAmper LLP as the Company's independent registered public accounting firm for the 2023 fiscal year.
+0 0 0 and Restated Ar reverse stock split determined by the a range of one-for for any number in Proposal to approve an amendment to the Amended and Restated Articles of Incorporation to effect a reverse stock split of the common stock at a ratio to be 0 0 0 6.
+Proposal to approve the adjournment or postponement determined by the Company's Board of Directors within a range of one-for-ten (1:10) and one-for-forty (1:40) for any number in between), to be effected in the sole D. of the Special Meeting, if necessary, to continue to solicit votes for Proposal Nos.
 1, 2, 3, 4, and/or 5.
-OFTIONAL: If you would like to vote your Series C Preferred shares in a DIFFEREIT manner from your common stock on Proposals 1, 2, 3, 4, 5 and 6, please indicate below how you instruct that vote (For, Against, Abstain).
-If left blank, your preferred shares will be voted in the same exact manner as 0 0 C 3.
+O O 0 discretion of the Board of Directors at any time within one year of the date of the Special Meeting without further approval or authorization from the Company's shareholders. shar Proj inst IONAL: If you would like to vote your Series C Preferred as in a DIFFERENT memor from your common stock on result 1, 2, 3, 4, 5 and 6, please indicate below how you uct that your (For, Against, Abstain).
+If left blank, your 3.
 Proposal to authorize, in accordance with Nasdaq Listing Rule 5635(d), the issuance of shares of our common stock, pursuant to the Company's Equity Line of Credit.
-0 0 0 preferred shares will be voted in the same exact manner as your common shares.
-4 Proposal to approve, in accordance with Naudaq Listing Rule 5635(d), the issuance of shares of our common stock issuable upon the exercise of Series A-7 Warrants to purchase shares of our common stock issued to institutional investors on August 21, 2023, with an exercise price, that may be equal to or less than \$0.56 per common share.
-0 0 0 NOTE: You cannot vote by phone if you plan to vote your preferred shares differently.
-Pleas ie sign exactly as your name(s) appear(s) hereon.
-When sign ers should each sign personally.
+O 0 0 pret you 1. erred shares will be voted in the same exact manner as common shares.
+4 Barris and a second 3 4.
+Proposal to approve, in accordance with Nasdaq Listing Rule 5635(d), the issuance of shares of our common stock issuable upon the exercise of Series A-?
+Warrants to purchase shares of our common stock issued to 0 0 0 5. institutional investors on August 21, 2023, with an exercise price, that may be equal to or less than \$0.56 per common share.
+NO FE: You cannot vote by phone if you plan to vote your erred shares differently.
+Plea se sign exactly as your name(s) appear(s) hereon.
+When signir ers should each sign personally.
 All holders must sign.
-If a con ing as attorney, e executor, ac fministrator, or other fiduciary, please give full title as such.
-Joint se sign in full corporate or partnership name by authorized officer.
+If a corpe ig as attom iey, exec artnerski utor, admini n. olease sia strator, o in fell or other fiduciary, please give full title as such.
+Joint compute or partnership same by authorized officer - areading in province and - L Sign ature [PLEASE SIGN WITHIN BOX] Date Sig uture (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Special Meeting:

-The Proxy Statement and Shareholder Letter are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Special Meeting: The Proxy Statement and Shareholder Letter are available at www.proxyvote.com.